huijing/huijing.github.io/_posts/2019-10-19-box-alignment-and-overflow.md

 ## The auto-margins fix

-The solution I came up with is, instead of using the box alignment properties, I'd set a `margin-top: auto` on the first child of the messages area.
+The solution I came up with is, instead of setting a `justify-content: flex-end` to align the messages to the bottom of the message area, I'd set a `margin-top: auto` on the first child of the messages area.

 If you peek at the Flexbox specification this time, you can find this bit: